amelief/PHPAskIt/README.txt

 Askably would not have been possible without the help of the following wonderful people:

-Amanda (http://punkified.net), Vixx (http://furious-angel.com), Jem (http://www.jemjabella.co.uk), Valerie (http://spoken-for.org), Katy, Rachael (http://www.calmbanana.co.uk/) and Melissa (http://melly.me/).
+Amanda (http://punkified.net), Vixx (http://furious-angel.com), Jem (http://www.jemjabella.co.uk), Valerie (http://spoken-for.org), Katy, Rachael (http://rachaely.com) and Melissa (http://melly.me).

 The spinner/loading graphic is provided by http://www.ajaxload.info.
 Visit to get your own loading graphics!

+Askably makes use of the Prototype (prototypejs.org) and jQuery (jquery.com) Javascript libraries, and the Scriptaculous (script.aculo.us) effects bundle.

 TERMS OF USE/DISCLAIMER
 --------------------------------------------------------

 Askably is a linkware script.
-You may use, modify and customise the script however you like as long as the link on the bottom of each page to Not-Noticeably.net is maintained.
+You may use, modify and customise the script however you like as long as the link on the bottom of each page to Amelie.nu is maintained.

 You may not claim ownership of this script, however much you have modified it.
 You may not request money for anything to do with this script either.
 The script is to remain free at all times.
 This includes requesting money for customising and/or installing, modifying or distributing Askably to/for others, whether this is a modified version of the script or not.
 If I am not making any money from my script, then neither should you.